-Option Description Processing Mode Select the type of processing to perform: Normal Processing: Plan files are opened, refreshed, and saved.
+Option Description Processing Mode Normal Processing: Plan files are opened, refreshed, and saved.
 You can configure which actions occur.
 For more information, see Processing plan files.
 Process with Utilities: A list of utilities is iteratively processed per plan file.
 Utilities are opened, refreshed with data for each plan code, and saved.
 This is primarily intended for processing form-enabled plan files that use embedded forms.
 For more information, see Processing plan files with utilities.
 Update Persistent Plan Files: Update existing plan files for text, formatting, or formula fixes.
 This is an advanced feature.
 For more information, see Updating persistent plan files after creation.
 Process with Custom Utility: Plan files are processed using a custom utility provided by Axiom Support.
 This is an advanced feature.
 For more information, see Processing plan files with a custom utility.
 The default processing mode is Normal Processing.
 However, if the file group has been configured so that utility processing is the primary processing mode for that file group, then Process with Utilities is selected by default.

-Option Description

-Process Plan Files on

-Select one of the following:

-- Axiom Server (default): Process the utility on an Axiom Software Scheduler server.
+Option Description Process Plan Select one of the following: Files on • Axiom Server (default): Process the utility on an Axiom Software Scheduler server.
 This frees up local resources and allows you to work on other Axiom Software tasks while the utility is being run.
-When the utility is finished processing, you will receive an email with the results. - Local Axiom Client: Process the utility on your local client machine.
+When the utility is finished processing, you will receive an email with the results.
+Local Axiom Client: Process the utility on your local client machine.
 You cannot work on other Axiom Software tasks while the utility is being run, but when it is finished, the results display immediately.
 You might want to process on the server if you are processing a large number of plan files and do not want to wait for the utility to complete before moving on to other tasks.
 However, if you are only processing a small number of plan files, and you want to see the results immediately, you can process on the client.
 If you choose to process on the server, a Scheduler job will be created to process the plan files, with a start time of the current time.
 These requests are handled by the System.RefreshPlanFiles event handler in Scheduler.
 The job is run under the identity of the user who initiated the request.

-- Process with Utilities mode can only be run in the Windows Client (or the Web Server engine).
-If you are currently in the Excel Client, the local client option is not available. - Process with Custom Utility mode can only be run in Excel.
+NOTES: • Process with Utilities mode can only be run in the Windows Client (or the Web Server engine).
+If you are currently in the Excel Client, the local client option is not available.
+Process with Custom Utility mode can only be run in Excel.
 If you are currently in the Windows Client, the local client option is not available.
-If you choose to process on the server, Excel must be installed on the server.
+Server Options By default, Process plan files using the Axiom Web engine is selected and cannot be changed.
+The Web engine is the Excel-compatible spreadsheet engine used by the Axiom Windows Client and the Axiom Web Client to read Axiom files without using Excel.
+In some older systems, the option may be editable, but you cannot disable the option if you are processing on the server.
+It is no longer supported to perform server-side processing using the Excel Client.
+NOTES: